jordan-lenchitz/yourstruly/README.md

 Paper presented at  <a href="https://nola2022.ams-sem-smt.org/">AMS-SEM-SMT New Orleans 2022</a>.

 Visualizations and recordings are labeled by the quartet in question (Horizon or Vine Street) and then a letter code to identify the arrangement sung (A1, A2, B, C, or D).
-Horizon - A1 and A2 and Vine Street - A1 are the examples featured in the paper.
+Horizon - A1 and A2 and Vine Street - A1 were the examples featured in the paper.

 For more on formant tuning in barbershop, see:
 >Kalin, Gustaf.
 “Formant Frequency Adjustment in Barbershop Quartet Singing.”
 M.S. thesis, Royal Institute of Technology, Stockholm, 2005.